-Simon is a marine surveyor based in Penarth, Cardiff, providing surveys on yachts and small craft for both first time buyers and experienced sailors.
-Although based in South Wales, Simon’s work can take him all over the country helping Clients to better understand the condition of the boats they already own or are thinking of buying.
+Simon is a marine surveyor providing surveys on yachts and small craft for both first time buyers and experienced sailors alike.
+Covering mainly the South West of England and South Wales his work takes him all over the country helping Clients to better understand the condition of the boats they already own or are thinking of buying.

 Survey request dealt with promptly at the agreed price and resulted a in very comprehensive report, backed up with a picture library and explanations, plus recommendations for repairs and possible additions.
 First rate, professional and highly recommended.

 Simon's helpful guidance in discussion before the survey, the immediate post survey phone call with a synopsis of the result and subsequent speedy issue of the final report made the buying decision easy with the confidence of Simon's undoubted knowledge and experience.
 Followed by the offer to refer back to Simon means that the survey fee was a real investment for the future ownership of my new boat.